marshall-buck/usda-prefixtree/README.md

 ```
 <!-- CSpell: disable -->
-3. Create the substrings of word index.
+3. Create the substrings of the word index.
 ```
 {
     '%': [3],